Support Basis: Fast Attention Beyond Bounded Entries: Checklist

 Specifically, in Appendix~\ref{sec:multi_basis}, we generalize the theoretical results of the \emph{single threshold support basis} to the setting with multiple thresholds and explain how to decompose $Q, K \in \R^{n \times d}$ accordingly.
 In Appendix~\ref{sec:multi_basis_threshold}, we specify how to choose the thresholds to ensure that the number of decomposed components remains bounded.
 In Appendix~\ref{sec:multi_basis_sketching}, we adapt the sketching techniques from \cite{akk+20, kmz24} to our setting.
 In Appendix~\ref{sec:multi_basis_attention}, we combine the sketching techniques with our \emph{multiple thresholds support basis} to approximate the attention computation in sub-quadratic time, without assuming bounded entries or any distributional conditions.

 Finally, in Appendix~\ref{sec:facts}, we present the basic mathematical facts used throughout the paper to support our proofs.
-In Appendix~\ref{sec:exp}, we present our experimental results.
 In Appendix~\ref{sec:more_related}, we present additional related works.
 In Appendix~\ref{sec:distribution}, we show the entry distributions of the query and key matrices on different transformer architectures across different layers.

 \paragraph{Notation.}